Date of Award

 If there was any hope for the descamisados in the Argentina of the 20th century, it fell upon Eva Peron's mastery of communication to instill passion of the masses.
 She spoke with words of justice and love through her rhetoric, identifying herself as a simple woman with a proletarian laboring image.
 It was, in fact, the Peronist demand that gave Evita not only a good cause to fight for, but also allowed the shirtless poor to identify with her in ways they had not realized.
 Because of Eva Peron's mythical performances, the Argentine people demonstrated support for national unity.
 Above all, the rhetoric of Eva Peron has functioned as an empowering symbol for the descamisados and served as a unifying force in the political ritual for legitimizing the Peronist myth.

 Masut, Gabriela Andrea, "Santa Evita: The Mother of the Descamisados: An Analysis of the Rhetoric of Eva Peron" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 267.